 Casey embarked on a 3-month journey through India, followed by a trek in the Annapurna region of Nepal.
 His trip came to a premature end after an 8.1 magnitude earthquake shook the country, destroying hundreds of villages and killing thousands of Nepalis.
-It wasn’t the earthquake that got him, but his insurance company World Nomads insisted that he be evacuated, and they sent him all the way back to Canada.
+It wasn’t the earthquake that got him, but his travel insurance company insisted that he be evacuated, and they sent him all the way back to Canada.
 Meanwhile, I continued my journey across Asia.
 Over the next 5 months I traveled through Myanmar, the land of pagodas, tasted my way around the exquisite cuisine of Malaysia, surfed in Indonesia, and explored the undersea world around the Philippines.

 Casey and I kept in contact throughout, but meeting again seemed unlikely.
 Or so I though, before I had one of those days.
 One of those days that creeps up on you after months on the road, where you question what you are doing, and what you’ve gotten yourself into.
 I was ranting senseless about the scorching heat, the lack of hot water, the bugs in the room and what I was going to do if I had to eat one more grain of rice when Casey let slip what sounded like magical words: “Come to Canada!”.
 He had planned a road trip from Saskatoon, his hometown, to the West Coast that summer with a friend.
 A trip across Canada discovering incredible places like Banff and the mystical Vancouver Island.
 Count me in.

 I could have declined the offer, sure.
 I didn’t really know Casey at the time, and outside of how big and expensive the country is, I knew even less about Canada.
 Also, I was in Manila, more than 11,200 km’s away.
 However, I thought it was the best idea in the world and I threw myself into it almost without weighing the consequences.
 Thus began the most memorable 2 months and more than 2,000 kilometres of my travels.